 Financial instruments which potentially subject the Foundation to concentrations of credit risk consist primarily of cash and cash equivalents.
 The Foundation maintains its cash and cash equivalents with high-credit quality financial institutions.
 At times, such amounts may exceed federally insured limits.
-At June 30, 2022, approximately \$1,171,000 exceeded the federally insured limits.
+At June 30, 2023, the Foundation did not have cash balances in excess of federally insured limits.